Kankuria: Area overview

 Jangipur subdivision is crowded with 52 census towns and as such it had to be presented in two location maps.
 One of the maps can be seen alongside.
 The subdivision is located in the Rarh region that is spread over from adjoining Santhal Pargana division of Jharkhand.
 The land is slightly higher in altitude than the surrounding plains and is gently undulating.
 The river Ganges, along with its distributaries, is prominent in both the maps.
 At the head of the subdivision is the 2,245 m long Farakka Barrage, one of the largest projects of its kind in the country.
 Murshidabad district shares with Bangladesh a porous international border which is notoriously crime prone (partly shown in this map).
 The subdivision has two large power plants - the 2,100 MW Farakka Super Thermal Power Station and the 1,600 MW Sagardighi Thermal Power Station.
 According to a 2016 report, there are around 1,000,000 (1 million/ ten lakh) workers engaged in the beedi industry in Jangipur subdivision.
 90% are home-based and 70% of the home-based workers are women.
 As of 2013, an estimated 2.4 million people reside along the banks of the Ganges alone in Murshidabad district.
 Severe erosion occurs along the banks.

 Note: The two maps present some of the notable locations in the subdivision.
 All places marked in the maps are linked in the larger full screen maps.

 Demographics

 According to the 2011 Census of India, Kankuria had a population of 36,925, of which 18,157 (49%) were males and 18,768 (51%) were females.
 Population in the age range 0–6 years was 7,430.
-The total number of literate persons in Kankuria was 15,640 (53.03% of the population over 6 years).
+The total number of literate persons in Kankuria was 15,640 (53.03% of the population over 6 years) that is lower than the state average of 76.26%.
+Male literacy is around 58.21 % while female literacy rate is 48.03 %.